TopeAanu/financial_management_system_ui/README.md

 ## A Finance Mangement System
-Horizon is a complete responsive UI, built with JavaScript, Nextjs, and Tailwind.
+Horizon is a complete responsive financial management system UI, built with JavaScript, Nextjs, and Tailwind.
 [horizon](https://horrizon.netlify.app/)